duncantl/CodeAnalysis/Topics/outline.md

 3. Identify code which can be safely evaluated during static analysis, ie. `c(1:2, 4:6)`.
 Example using this information for another part of analysis.

+### Loop to parallel apply

+1. Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
+Identify and rewrite.
+2. Map code inside for loops into apply() -- simple examples.
+Check RLoopFusion.
+3. Make `lapply()` run in parallel
+* Parallelism is hard.
+The functional style of R makes it particularly well-suited to automatically running code in parallel.
+We can transform code and run it in parallel without users needing to understand the complexities of parallelism, or even needing to learn a new package.